junxit/us-congress-bills-116/metadata.md

 - 2019-01-10 — Introduced in Senate
 - 2019-01-10 — Read twice and referred to the Committee on Environment and Public Works.
+- 2019-02-05 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2019-02-05 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+Without written report.
+- 2019-02-05 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+Without written report.
+- 2019-02-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 18.